 - Massive Numbered Siblings: It's revealed there's actually thousands of them.
 The majority of them end up destroyed however, leaving only the ones already introduced.

 - Partial Transformation: Unlike their genetic donor, Emma, they're capable of only partially assuming their diamond form as they wish.
+They have since overcome this limitation and can fully assume a diamond form.

 - Psychic Link: The Cuckoos form a psychic gestalt, linking all their minds together to magnify their powers.

 - Psychic Powers: The Stepford Cuckoos are powerful telepaths, who can combine their telepathic abilities to create an even more powerful hive-mind.
 Their telepathic powers include broadcasting and receiving thoughts, mind control, planting illusions, blasts of pure psionic energy, seeing through another person's eyes, and also are so powerful that they are one of the few people able to operate Cerebra.
+Additionally they have some level of telekinesis though they seldom use it.

 - Sealed Inside a Person-Shaped Can: As a part of their purpose as weapons against the Phoenix they can turn their hearts into unfeeling diamond to seal slivers of it away within themselves.